shizuo-kaji/ricci-flow/README.md

 and produces a surface mesh meeting the conditions.

-In contrast to usual implementations of Ricci flow based geometry processing, this code directly optimises an anpproximated Ricci energy, and hence, offers a flexibility of incorpolating various constraints.
+In contrast to usual implementations of Ricci flow based geometry processing, this code directly optimises an anpproximate Ricci energy, and hence, offers a flexibility of incorpolating various constraints as loss terms.
 Also, as our scheme is based on a simple optimisation problem of a scalar function, any advanced optimisers can be easily utilised.